MicrosoftDocs/WSL/commandline/WSL/user_support.md

 ---
-title: Bash on Ubuntu on Windows - Linux User Account and Permissions
+title: Linux User Account and Permissions
-description: Linux User Account and Permissions
+description: Reference for user accounts and permission management with the Windows Subsystem for Linux.
-keywords: BashOnWindows, bash, wsl, windows, windows subsystem for linux, windowssubsystem, ubuntu
+keywords: BashOnWindows, bash, wsl, windows, windows subsystem for linux, windowssubsystem, ubuntu, user accounts
-author: jackchammons
+author: scooley
-ms.date: 9/6/2016
+ms.date: 9/11/2017
 ms.topic: article
 ms.prod: windows-subsystem-for-linux
 ms.service: windows-subsystem-for-linux
 ms.assetid: f70e685f-24c6-4908-9546-bf4f0291d8fd
 ---

-# Linux User Account and Permissions
+# User Accounts and Permissions

-Bash on Ubuntu on Windows will prompt to create a default Linux user on first run.
-This user:
+When you install a Linux distribution on the Windows Subsystem for Linux, you probably created a Linux user account and password when Linux launched.
+Here are some things you should know about your Linux user account(s) and how WSL handles users and permissions.

-1. Does not need to have the same username as the Windows signed in user and is treated as a distinct entity from the Windows user account
+# Your first Linux user account
-2. Will be prompted for a new password
+Each Linux distribution writes their own app installer so, while the experience may vary between distributions, all of them will ask you for a Linux username and password.

-    * Password will be used for Linux commands such as `sudo` and not used by any system outside of WSL
+This initial Linux user account is:

-3. Will be automatically added to the sudo group
+1. Independent from your Windows user account.
-4. Will be signed-in automatically for every Bash instance
+1. Linux admin (sudo) by default.
-5. Will not require a password when launching WSL
+1. Signed-in automatically for every WSL instance.

-Each Windows user has a unique WSL instance.
-This means all changes made within the WSL environment are unique to that Windows user.
-This includes Bash users created with the `adduser` command.
+1. Unique to the WSL environment for your current Windows user.

 Users may change their default Bash user with the `lxrun /setdefaultuser` command.
 Users who have a previous build may use lxrun to set their default user without having to uninstall.
 The default user ‘root’ is valid for users who would like to run directly as root, or require root access for troubleshooting.
 Setting the default user to ‘root’ does not require a password.